catketchup/.emacs.d-light/README.md

 # .emacs.d-light
-Lightweight configuration to use in terminal emacs
+Extra lightweight configuration to use in cluster settings without X.